-Created by Kwapi Vengesayi, the Shades of Black Show is a showcase that celebrates the different textures and dimensions of the culture experience through the performing Arts.
-The Shades of Black Show is a showcase that attempts to explore culture and identity through mediums of expression such as dance, spoken word/poetry, skits, stepping, song and other forms of performance.
+The Shades of Black Show has established itself as one of the most anticipated cultural showcases in the Pacific Northwest.
+Created in 2003 at the University of Idaho by Kwapi Vengesayi and making its debut in January of 2004, the Shades of Black Show has become a cultural phenomenon bringing together campuses and communities from across the region.
+The Shades of Black Show explores culture and identity through mediums of expression such as dance, spoken word/poetry, skits, stepping, song and other forms of performance.
 This show has found a way to merge entertainment with education, tradition with contemporary values; an insightful and energetic blend of elements that has not only enriched the experience of those performing, but also the experience of those in the attendance.

 "What began at the University of Idaho in 2003 is now a touring enterprise making waves across the Northwest."